OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 ![SessionDiagram](../assets/Session_Management_Cheat_Sheet_Diagram.png)

 The session ID or token binds the user authentication credentials (in the form of a user session) to the user HTTP traffic and the appropriate access controls enforced by the web application.
-The complexity of these three components (authentication, session management, and access control) in modern web applications, plus the fact that its implementation and binding resides on the web developer’s hands (as web development framework do not provide strict relationships between these modules), makes the implementation of a secure session management module very challenging.
+The complexity of these three components (authentication, session management, and access control) in modern web applications, plus the fact that its implementation and binding resides on the web developer's hands (as web development framework do not provide strict relationships between these modules), makes the implementation of a secure session management module very challenging.

 The disclosure, capture, prediction, brute force, or fixation of the session ID will lead to session hijacking (or sidejacking) attacks, where an attacker is able to fully impersonate a victim user in the web application.
 Attackers can perform two types of session hijacking attacks, targeted or generic.
-In a targeted attack, the attacker’s goal is to impersonate a specific (or privileged) web application victim user.
-For generic attacks, the attacker’s goal is to impersonate (or get access as) any valid or legitimate user in the web application.
+In a targeted attack, the attacker's goal is to impersonate a specific (or privileged) web application victim user.
+For generic attacks, the attacker's goal is to impersonate (or get access as) any valid or legitimate user in the web application.

 # Session ID Properties